 Patients are frustrated

-Phone lines are busy, demand for face-to-face appointments, and patients don’t want to wait for an appointment.
+Phone lines are busy, increased demand for face-to-face appointments, and patients don’t want to wait for an appointment.

 Pharmacies can help with minor illnesses